 \subsection{Global style and Local matching Contrastive learning Network (GLCNet)}

-Our proposed GLCNet method is shown in \cref{fig:GLCNet}, which mainly contains two modules: the global style contrastive learning module is mainly focusing on the problem that the global average pooling features used in existing contrastive learning are not a good substitute for the overall features of a complex remote sensing image; the local matching contrastive learning module is mainly considered that most existing contrastive learning methods are designed for image classification tasks to obtain image-level features, which may be suboptimal for semantic segmentation requiring pixel-level discrimination.
+Our proposed GLCNet method is shown in Fig. \ref{fig:GLCNet}, and mainly contains two modules: the global style contrastive learning module, which mainly focuses on the problem that the feature generated by global average pooling used in existing contrastive learning is not a good substitute for the overall feature of a complex remote sensing image; and the local matching contrastive learning module, which mainly considers that most existing contrastive learning methods are designed for image classification tasks to obtain image-level features and therefore may be suboptimal for semantic segmentation requiring pixel-level discrimination.
 The details are as follows.